Role Of Lawyers In Mediation

-During mediation, the mediator could help you set realistic expectations and avoid getting bogged down in issues related to fault or truth.
-A mediator might suggest ideas that you and the other party have not considered and thereby guide you toward an acceptable compromise.
+During mediation, family law mediators can help you set realistic expectations and avoid getting bogged down in issues related to fault or truth.
+A family law mediator might suggest ideas that you and the other party have not considered and thereby guide you toward an acceptable compromise.
 Because the outcome will arise from the input of both parties, mediation often prevents hard feelings compared to a court decision that might not reflect your top priorities.

 Indiana Alternative Dispute Resolution Rules